 - Building their work and college resumes

 - Being considered for promotions; each year, we promote outstanding reading coaches to be site assistants or peer leaders.

-- Receiving hourly pay (minimum wage) or saving money for college or earning service learning hours*
+- Receiving hourly pay (minimum wage) or earning service learning hours

 On request, Team Read staff members provide letters of recommendation for scholarship applications, college applications, and job references.

 Are you qualified to be a coach?